shreyash4161/Full-Stack-Devlopment/Assignment-1-HTML-Tags/README.md

-# 🧾 Assignment 1: HTML Text Formatting Tags
+# 🍪 Assignment 3: Crunch Cookies E-Commerce Website

-This assignment demonstrates the use of various **HTML text formatting tags** along with basic **CSS styling, selectors, colors, and fonts**.
+This assignment demonstrates the development of a simple **E-Commerce website** using **HTML, CSS, and JavaScript**, focusing on product display and basic cart functionality.

 ---

 ## 🎯 Objective

-* Create a simple webpage
+* Create a simple E-Commerce website
-* Apply background color and styling
+* Display products with images and details
-* Use different HTML text formatting tags
+* Implement basic cart functionality
-* Implement CSS selectors (Element, Class, ID)
+* Design a clean and user-friendly UI

 ---